 Spinal Cord Stimulation (SCS)

-Spinal cord stimulation is commonly referred to as nerve stimulation and has recently received more support in the medical community to help avoid over-prescription of opioids for pain management.
+Spinal cord stimulation is commonly referred to as nerve stimulation and has recently received more support in the medical community.
 Spinal cord nerve stimulation is a reversible procedure – recent technologies are far more advanced in personalizing the therapy and controlling pain over extended periods of time.
-Where many other solutions provide short to mid-term relief, nerve stimulation is a longer term pain relief solution for patients.
+Where many other solutions provide short to mid-term relief, nerve stimulation is a longer term pain relief solution.

 As with any medical procedure, spinal cord stimulation is not appropriate for everyone, and your doctor can tell you if SCS is right for your condition